noureddine8/Recommend_Client/README.md

 * Designing and developping the UI using Material UI library
 * State management using Redux
 * Navigation between different routes
+* Making HTTP request from the backend using axios

 ## Screenshots